-Applicable Land Use Controls and Site Improvements.
-The current General Plan and Zoning Code allows residential uses on opportunity sites, with the exception of TOD 7-Civic Center, which is designated as Institutional in the General Plan.
-The Housing Element includes the Housing Opportunity Sites and Rezone program that will develop the Downtown TOD Specific Plan and rezone the Civic Center opportunity site from Institutional to Downtown Commercial Burbank TOD Specific Plan, thus allowing residential uses to a maximum residential density of 87 units per acre.
+Capacity Factor Adjustment Reasoning Land Use Controls and Site Improvements 95% For net acreage due to on-site improvements (sidewalks, easements) Realistic Capacity of Site 85% Adjustment based on past trends for residential development in mixed use zones, and programs to incentivize development in this zone Typical Densities 90% Many entitled and pending housing projects are builtout to exceed maximum residential density Infrastructure Availability No Adjustment No constraints, adequate infrastructure Environmental Constraints No Adjustment No environmental constraints program that will develop the Downtown TOD Specific Plan and rezone the Civic Center opportunity site from Institutional to Downtown Commercial Burbank TOD Specific Plan, thus allowing residential uses to a maximum residential density of 87 units per acre.
 Based on an analysis of the current zoning code and anticipated development standards in the specific plans, there is no cumulative impact on the maximum development potential of the opportunity sites.
 However, the capacity factor was adjusted to 95 percent to account for sidewalks and easements.